gridrek/zigbee-info/README.md

 - **Supporting Dense Networks:** ZRs allow Zigbee to scale to hundreds or thousands of devices by distributing the communication load.
 Without routers, all devices would need to communicate directly with the ZC, which could create a bottleneck.
 ZRs distribute the load, enabling more devices to join the network without overwhelming the coordinator.

 ## 3. Energy Consumption and Power Requirements:
-A key difference between Zigbee End Devices (ZEDs) and Zigbee Routers (ZRs) lies in their power requirements.
+A key difference between **Zigbee End Devices (ZEDs)** and **Zigbee Routers (ZRs)** lies in their **power requirements**.

 - **Non-Sleeping Devices:** Zigbee Routers must remain powered on at all times to forward messages.
 This means that ZRs are not energy-constrained devices and typically need a stable, reliable power source (e.g., being plugged into the mains).
 Devices like smart plugs, light bulbs, or security systems often serve as ZRs because they are always connected to power and can support continuous operation.

-- **Energy Trade-Off:** In contrast, ZEDs can go into sleep mode to save power, especially in battery-operated devices like sensors.
+- **Energy Trade-Off:** In contrast, ZEDs can go into **sleep mode** to save power, especially in battery-operated devices like sensors.
 However, ZEDs depend on nearby routers to relay their messages, as they don’t have the capability to forward messages or stay active for long periods.
 The presence of always-on routers ensures that these low-power devices can still communicate efficiently while conserving energy.

 ## 4. Routing Table Management and Path Optimization:
 Zigbee Routers maintain routing tables that store information about the best paths to other devices in the network.
 Routing tables help routers quickly determine the next hop for a message to reach its destination, thus optimizing communication.

 - **AODV Routing Algorithm:** The Ad-hoc On-demand Distance Vector (AODV) routing algorithm used by Zigbee dynamically determines routes based on distance and network topology.
 When a message needs to be sent, the router checks its routing table for the most efficient path.
-If no path is found, the router will initiate a route discovery process to find one.
+If no path is found, the router will initiate a **route discovery** process to find one.

-- **Route Discovery Process:** During route discovery, a ZR broadcasts route request (RREQ) packets to neighboring devices.
+- **Route Discovery Process:** During route discovery, a ZR broadcasts **route request (RREQ)** packets to neighboring devices.
 These neighbors pass the request further until it reaches the destination.
-Once the route is found, a route reply (RREP) packet is sent back along the reverse path to confirm the route.
-After the path is established, ZRs maintain route freshness to ensure optimal performance.
+Once the route is found, a **route reply (RREP)** packet is sent back along the reverse path to confirm the route.
+After the path is established, ZRs maintain **route freshness** to ensure optimal performance.

 - **Congestion and Delay Minimization:** The routing table also helps minimize network congestion by distributing data across multiple routes.
 If a particular route becomes congested, the router can reroute data via a less congested path, minimizing delays and ensuring smooth communication.

 ## 5. Redundancy and Fault Tolerance:
-One of the key benefits of Zigbee’s mesh architecture is fault tolerance, largely enabled by ZRs.
+One of the key benefits of Zigbee’s **mesh architecture** is fault tolerance, largely enabled by ZRs.

 - **Automatic Rerouting:** If a router goes offline (e.g., due to a power failure), the Zigbee network automatically finds an alternative path through other ZRs.
 This self-healing feature makes Zigbee networks highly reliable, especially in environments where devices may frequently join and leave the network.